granthhss0/project-null/README.md

 ### ⌨️ Typing Indicator
 Shows who is currently typing in real time.

-### 🔨 Basic Device Banning
-A lightweight system that blocks a clientId from sending messages:
-- Type your username as `"admin"` to see Ban buttons
-- Persistent across reloads
-*(Not real IP banning — this is a client-side Firebase-ban system)*

 ### 🧱 Pure Front-End
 Runs entirely on:
 - HTML